Accreditation processes review

 Accreditation of Australia’s registered health practitioners is an essential element of the National Scheme.
 It seeks to fulfil the National Scheme’s public protection objective by ensuring people seeking registration as a health practitioner have the knowledge, skills and professional attributes necessary to practise their profession safely and competently in Australia.
 Appropriate accreditation underpins the health practitioner registration process and is a cornerstone of the National Scheme.

-Health ministers accepted the Accreditation Systems Review’s recommendation that the Ombudsman and Commissioner’s jurisdiction be extended to include the administrative actions of accreditation entities.
-It was agreed that this review would assist our office to prepare for our expanded complaint handling function by establishing connections with accreditation entities and assist with strengthening existing complaint and appeal processes.
+Health ministers accepted the Accreditation Systems Review’s recommendation that the Ombudsman and Commissioner’s jurisdiction be extended to include the administrative actions of accreditation organisations.
+It was agreed that this review would assist our office to prepare for our expanded complaint handling function by establishing connections with accreditation organisations and assist with strengthening existing complaint and appeal processes.

 Scope of the review

 This review primarily considers the quality of the existing complaint and appeal processes of organisations performing accreditation functions within the National Scheme.
 The review also generally considers the fairness and transparency of accreditation processes.
 As requested by health ministers, the review prioritises consideration of specialist medical colleges’ accreditation processes.
 From this assessment, the review makes recommendations to ensure dissatisfaction and grievances are appropriately considered and managed.

 The review’s assessment of existing complaint and appeal processes is largely based on principles derived from the Australian Standard AS/NZS Guidelines for complaint management in organisations (10002:2022).
 Some consideration is also given to the Commonwealth Ombudsman’s Better practice guide to complaint handling.

 This review suggests there are five key principles underpinning effective and efficient processes including that processes are:

 As well as complaint and appeal processes, these principles underpin the review’s consideration of other procedural aspects of accreditation organisations’ activities.